 This is when Boston’s leaves turn to a golden-red color, and you don’t even have to travel far to see them!

-Boston is home during incredible park areas, which are even more special during fall for their foliage.
+Boston is home to incredible park areas, which are even more special during fall for their foliage.
 Some of the best areas include the Boston Public Gardens and Boston Common.

 Lesser known amongst tourists is the Charles River Esplanade.
 Also, a stroll along gives you views of the quiet Charles river and fall foliage.

-By the way, that’s a very romantic things to do in Boston!
+By the way, that’s a very romantic thing to do in Boston!